Internal Negotiations: Supporting the External Deal

 - A better approach: Here are several other alternatives this customer and I have discussed and considered.
 What is your opinion?
 Is there anything you would care to add that would complement this deal?

 - The best approach: For this customer, what do you believe our options to be?
-Can you identify which options might offer you the most manoeuvrability?
+Can you identify which options might offer you the most maneuverability?
 Can you identify the options we should identify for negotiating and prioritize?
-How will we gauge the success of the deal?
+How will we gage the success of the deal?

 What standards will the different internal parties adopt to evaluate the agreement you craft with a supplier?
 Defect rate?
 On-time delivery?
 Volume discounts?
 It’s not sufficient enough to agree based on an arbitrary standard or, worse yet, We did it this way last time.
 If you can discover how your internal partners will evaluate your external deal, you greatly enhance your ability to gain their support for implementing it.